The University Year

 Postbaccalaureate and graduate students who are on academic notice are subject to disqualification if they do not raise their grade point average over the levels specified above after completion of 12 units or two semesters in residence, whichever comes later.

 Students who are disqualified from a master’s degree program may not reenter that program, and they may be admitted to another program only on the recommendation of the new major department/division concerned and with the approval of the appropriate college graduate dean.

 (Senate: 12/4/73; President: 12/6/73; Editorial Amendment: 8/01, 1/15)

 Grading records shall be retained by the instructor assigning the grade therein or by the instructor's department/division chair or school director for one year after assignment of the final grade.

 At the discretion of the instructor who administered them, final examination papers may be returned at any time to the individual students who wrote the papers for their study and retention.
 However, if the examination papers are not returned to the students, they shall be retained by the instructor or by the instructor's department/division chair or school director for a period of one year after completion of the class in which they are administered.

 Each thesis or project must be approved by a thesis or project committee.
-A thesis or project committee shall include, as a minimum, the thesis or project director and one other member of the faculty.
+A thesis or project committee shall include, as a minimum, a chair and one other member of the permanent faculty.
+Up to two additional committee members may include other permanent faculty or subject-matter or professional experts, including temporary faculty.
 The committee shall be approved by the department/division chair or school director and by the college dean or designee.